shchur/shchur.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: PhD student in Machine Learning.
+description: Applied Scientist at AWS AI.

 profile:
   align: right